pReya/slides/threematrix-community-summit-2022/slides.md

 - Why not reverse engineer the client? <!-- .element: class="fragment" -->
   - We ❤️ Threema and Open Source
   - Making money with OSS is hard
-  - Bridge uses their infrastructure
+  - <span style="text-decoration:underline">Our</span> bridge uses <span style="text-decoration:underline">their</span> infrastructure
-  - Bridge allows automation -> much heavier usage than App
+  - Bridge allows automation -> possibly heavier usage than App
-- "Client model": We rip them off <!-- .element: class="fragment" -->
+- "Client mode": We rip them off <!-- .element: class="fragment" -->
-- "Gateway model": They rip us off <!-- .element: class="fragment" -->
+- "Gateway mode": They rip us off <!-- .element: class="fragment" -->

 ---

 ### How do we solve it?
 - Talked to 👨🏻‍💼 Threema CEO about it <!-- .element: class="fragment" -->
-  - Understood our position 👊
+  - Understood our problem 👊
   - Don't hate our project 🥳
+  - Gave us credits for testing 🙏
 - They will think about solutions <!-- .element: class="fragment" -->
   - <span style="text-decoration:underline">Maybe</span> change their pricing model
 - No promises though – nothing might happen <!-- .element: class="fragment" -->